 The provider had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.
-Improvements were required with regards to acting on improvements identified for radiograph audits.

-The practice showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.